 A place will be offered at the school requested provided there is a vacancy in the appropriate year group.
-Where the year group is full and it is not possible to meet the parental preference, a place will be offered at the nearest primary school with a vacancy in the year group.
+Where the year group is full and it is not possible to meet the parental preference, a place will be offered at the nearest primary school with a vacancy in the year group, if the child does not already attend a suitable school.

-The address used to process the application will be the address where the parent and child normally live and they must be living there at the time of application.
+The address used to process the application will be the address where the parent/carer and child normally live and they must be living there at the time of application.